Skip to Main Content

 Domain searching:

-• allows a search across a website using Google
+• allows you to search specific domains or websites using Google

 • the operator to search a site is site:

-• is an easy way to search for sites with a government or educational institution extension.
-The default for a government site is to use .gov and this defaults to a US government site, to make it an Australian government site add au, e.g. site:.gov.au
+• is an easy way to search for government or educational sites.
+The default for a government site is to use .gov and this defaults to a US government site, to make it an Australian government site add au, e.g. site:gov.au

 All of these operators can be mixed together as a search.
 For example - food security site:fao.org filetype:pdf